yuri/ngcourse/handout/00-setup.md

 Postman is less essential and if you have another HTTP client that you prefer, this is fine too.

+## Editors

+Any text editor will work.
+At rangle.io the most popular editors/IDEs are Sublime Text 2, WebStorm, VIM, and Atom.
+We also hear good things about Visual Studio.

 ## Verifying the Setup

 Once you have all the tools setup correctly, you should be able to do the